Pacutacatete100/AINewsBot/README.md

 Discord bot that sends articles on anything related to Aritificial Intelligence and Machine learning

-Feel free to add this bot to your server, it is under the name MediaBot!
+This bot is not yet on the market but i will update this README when it is

 ## Requirements

 If you want to test this bot for yourself, you will need:

 ```bash
 npm install discord.js
 npm install request